deepfence/terraform-aws-cloud-scanner/examples/organizational-deploy-with-member-account-read-only-access-creation/member-account-access-creation/README.md

 # Member accounts access creation

-This folder contains steps and files to create a read only role in multiple member accounts.
-The role created will be used by Deepfence cloud scanner to scan member accounts.
+This folder contains steps and files to create a read only role in multiple member accounts and a task role for ECS in a single member account.
+The read only role created will be used by Deepfence cloud scanner to scan member accounts and ECS task role will be mapped to these roles.
 The access in each member account is created by a management account which has access to assume admin role in all member accounts to create access resources.

 `Jinja2`, `Doit` is used to automate creation of Terraform files.
 While `Bash script` is used to do end-to-end automation of steps.

 The Terraform files created through this automation for each member account includes-
 1. **Provider block** to assume role in member account.
 2. Creation of a role named- **'deepfence-cloud-scanner-mem-acc-read-only-access'**.
+3. Creation of a role named- **'deepfence-cloud-scanner-organizational-ECSTaskRole'**.
-3. Creation of **trust policy** for the role to be assumed by member account where Deepfence cloud scanner will be deployed.
+4. Creation of **trust policy** for the read only role to be assumed by member account where Deepfence cloud scanner will be deployed.
-4. Attachment of **AWS managed policy**- read only access to role.
+5. Attachment of **AWS managed policy**- read only access to role.
+6. Creation of **assume policy** for ECS task role to assume read only roles in all accounts and **trust policy** for role to be assumed by ECS task.

 ## Prerequisites